DISCOVERING OUR LEGACY

 The next step was to build a trusted team to bring this dream to fruition.
 They tapped such industry leaders as Coastal Viticultural Consultants to oversee vineyard planning and layout along with Hall & Bartley Architects to design their state of the art wine making facility and tasting room in Fair Play.

 They have also built a winemaking team who’s vision and commitment to great wine and to this place mirrored their own.
-Just as exciting, today’s team Adam Smith (director of winemaking) and Mark Fowler (associate winemaker) share in the belief that these mountain soils and the nuanced microclimates of our foothills are perfectly suited for the varieties of southern France.
+Just as exciting, today’s team lead by Director of Winemaking, Adam Smith, share in the belief that these mountain soils and the nuanced microclimates of our foothills are perfectly suited for the varieties of southern France.

 “There we have it,” Mike says.
 “Two winemakers, 150 years apart, felt exactly the same about what would grow well here.”

 The result has been national acclaim for Skinner wines, for the way they capture the depth of the flavors and fruit of the region and for a special elegance and gracefulness.
 Among other honors, Wine&Sprits Magazine, a leading journal of the wine industry, recently listed Skinner Vineyards as one of 2017’s Top 100 Wineries in the world.
 Wine Business Monthly named Skinner one of America’s “Hot Brands,” and Wine Spectator featured Skinner as one “Four to Watch”.